hi-ogawa/reproductions/vite-rsc-fontsource/README.md

 ## Note

+> [!NOTE]
+> This is fixed by https://github.com/vitejs/vite-plugin-react/pull/841 and not necessary anymore.

 The font flashes twice during dev by going through "with font -> without font -> with font".
 This is likely due to RSC plugin's server css injection and immediate removal on browser, which causes re-fetching a same font file momentarily.